suffolklibraries/lgc/content/collections/events/mildenhall-shed-06-01.md

     content:
       -
         type: text
-        text: 'We shall be doing projects soon for the community so if there is something you would like to discuss or even offer your services for anything then please do come along and meet professionally retired people in different fields!'
+        text: 'We shall be doing projects for the community so if there is something you would like to discuss or even offer your services for anything then please do come along and meet professionally retired people in different fields!'
   -
     type: paragraph
     attrs: